0franciscor/rcomp-21-22-de-g1/doc/sprint1/1201382/README.md

 ## These were the followed structured cabling standards:
 - Minimum of 2 outlets per work area.
 - Ratio of 2 outlets for every 10 square meters of area
--

 ## Important remarks

 ### Scale measure:
 - 2,8 cm (scale) = 5m (reality)

+# Building 4

-### Buildind Dimensions
+### Building Dimensions
 * Ground floor - 20x20x4m
 * First floor - 20x20x3m
-* Building - 40x40x7m
+* Building - 20x20x7m

-# Building 4
+---

 ## Floor 0
 ![Building4_GroundFloor.png](resources/Building4_GroundFloor.png)

-###Observations regarding the design of the Floor 0
+### Observations regarding the design of the Floor 0
 * The ground floor has an underfloor cable raceway connected to the external technical ditch.
 Access to the underfloor cable raceway is available at points marked over the plan.
 The ceiling height on this floor is 4 meters.
-* Room 4.0.5 is a storage area that may be used to house a cross-connect, no network outlets are required there, and the same applies to restrooms and common areas like the entrance hall.

 ### Individual Rooms' Dimensions:
 ![Building4_GroundFloor.png](resources/Building4_GroundFloor_measured.png)